- Social media, livestreaming, and demonstrations policy

 - Misuse Potential: How can systems like the API be misused?
 What sorts of ‘red teaming’ approaches can we develop to help us and other AI developers think about responsibly deploying technologies like this?

-- Robustness: Can we predict the kinds of domains and tasks for which large language models are more likely to be robust (or not robust), and how does this relate to the training data?
-How can robustness be measured in the context of few-shot learning (e.g., across variations in prompts)?
+- Robustness: Generative models have uneven capability surfaces, with the potential for surprisingly strong and surprisingly weak areas of capability.
+How robust are large generative models to “natural” perturbations in the prompt, such as phrasing the same idea in different ways or with/without typos?
+Can we predict the kinds of domains and tasks for which large generative models are more likely to be robust (or not robust), and how does this relate to the training data?
+Are there techniques we can use to predict and mitigate worst-case behavior?
+How can robustness be measured in the context of few-shot learning (e.g. across variations in prompts)?
+Can we train models so that they satisfy safety properties with a very high level of reliability, even under adversarial inputs?